Short Sale Myths... exposed!

 Banks and servicers are beginning to realize that accepting short sales for homeowners who are not behind on payments will actually offer a greater savings to them.
 As a result, most major investors and mortgage servicers now allow short sales, even for mortgages which are current.

-And this is not always an easy thing to do.
-By law, real estate agents can only send in your financials and ask, "What do you think?"
-In a short sale where Imminent Default must be proven, this is simply not enough.
+This is not always an easy thing to do.
+By law, real estate agents can only send in your financials and ask, "What do you think?", and in a short sale where Imminent Default must be proven, this is simply not enough.